maxnd/mxMarkEdit/README.md

 At the right of the `Find` field there is the `Filter` field useful to filter the rows of the current table.
 To activate the filter, write something in this field and press `Return` to filter the rows of the current table which in the current field contain the typed text.
 Other filters will be added to the existing one(s), to emulate the `and` condition.
 To clear the filters in the current table and calculate the formulas, clear the content of the `Filter` field and press `Return` or use the shortcut `Ctrl + Shift + F`.

+In the `Find` and `Filter` fields, numbers must be typed with possible thousand separators.

 If a cell contains a formula, in the cell below it will be reported the result of the calculation of all the numbers contained in the previous cells of the same field (column) and of the same table.
 The result will be updated when a value in those cells will be changed.
 Textual contents and improperly formatted numbers will not be considered.
 The name of the table and of the field (column) must be specified, otherwise no result will be shown.

 The formulas are the followings: